 German American Day- A Celebration of German Contributions to America

-October 6th is German American Day in the United States.
+October 6 is German American Day in the United States.
 But what is German American Day?
 Why do we celebrate it?
 What is the history of this celebration?
-And what is the significance of October 6th?
-German American day has officially been part of the National Calendar since 1987, when Ronald Reagan signed Proclamation 5719 declaring October 6th to officially…
+And what is the significance of October 6?
+German American Day has been officially part of the National Calendar since 1987, when Ronald Reagan signed Proclamation 5719, declaring October 6 to be…

 The Gingerbread for Liberty Book- The Story of a German American Hero during the Revolution

-Gingerbread for Liberty!: How a German Baker Helped Win the American Revolution Gingerbread for Liberty book a beautifully illustrated children’s book by Mara Rockliff is based on the true story of Christopher Ludwich, a German Baker who arrived in America as a young man.
-Ludwich was known for his delicious Gingerbread, and his motto “no one goes hungry if I…
+Gingerbread for Liberty!: How a German Baker Helped Win the American Revolution Gingerbread for Liberty, a beautifully illustrated children’s book by Mara Rockliff, is based on the true story of Christopher Ludwich, a German Baker who arrived in America as a young man.
+Ludwich was known for his delicious Gingerbread and his motto, “No one goes hungry if I can…

 German School Cones- Schultüte for the First Day of School

-The Schultüte, filled German School cones, tradition goes back to the early 1800s in Germany.
-Leaving the childhood comforts of Kindergarten, and moving on to “real school” can be a tough transition.
-So, on their first day of school when entering the first grade, children traditionally receive a cone shaped bag, sometimes called a “Zuckertüte” (sugar bag), filled with…
+The Schultüte, German School cone, tradition goes back to the early 1800s in Germany.
+Leaving the childhood comforts of Kindergarten and moving on to “real school” can be a tough transition.
+So, on their first day of school when entering the first grade, children traditionally receive a cone-shaped bag, sometimes called a “Zuckertüte” (sugar bag), filled with treats and…

 The Freistadt Alte Kameraden- A “Glorious” Display of Generosity